-(d) When a harvester or shellfish dealer places oysters in a container or conveyance, but does not remove them from the tide flat as part of their harvest and the harvest exceeds the time to cooling requirements in subsection (11) of this section, then the oysters in the container or conveyance must be covered by the tide for a minimum of four hours before harvest can be completed.
+(d) When a harvester or shellfish dealer places oysters in a container or conveyance, but does not remove them from the tide flat as part of their harvest, the following conditions must be met:

+(i) The harvester or shellfish dealer must hold a valid site certification for that site;

+(ii) The oysters in the container or conveyance must be returned to approximately the same tidal level or lower than where they were collected; and

+(iii) The oysters must be covered by the tide for a minimum of four hours before harvest can be completed.

-(12) Harvesters and shellfish dealers shall take the following measurements at the times specified below and record this information in a harvest temperature record for each harvest site for all harvests occurring within the control months.
-Harvesters and shellfish dealers shall take these measurements with a thermometer that is verified weekly using manufacturer specifications or with a method approved in a harvest plan.
-Thermometer verification must be documented and maintained with operational records.
-Harvesters and shellfish dealers shall record the following measurements and the date and time they were taken in the record, maintain the record for three years, and make the record available to the department upon request:
+(11) A harvester or shellfish dealer shall record and maintain a harvest temperature record for each harvest site for all harvests during the control months.
+The harvest temperature record must be maintained for three years and made available to the department upon request.
+The following measurements must be taken at the date, time, and location of harvest and recorded in the harvest temperature record:

-(a) Air temperature at time and location of harvest; and
+(a) Air temperature; and

-(b) Harvest temperature at time and location of harvest.
-Harvesters and shellfish dealers using water temperature for harvest temperature shall take water temperature at depth of oysters unless another method is documented in their harvest plan.
+(b) Harvest temperature.
+A harvester or shellfish dealer using water temperature for harvest temperature must take the water temperature at the depth of oysters unless another method is documented in their harvest plan.

+(12) A harvester or shellfish dealer must take the measurements required by subsection (11) of this section with either:

+(a) A thin-tip digital thermometer that is verified monthly using manufacturer specifications or with a method approved in a harvest plan; or

+(b) A thermometer certified by the National Institute of Standards and Technology (NIST) with a manufacturer certificate that does not need to be verified monthly.

+(13) A harvester or shellfish dealer using a thermometer according to subsection (12)(a) of this section shall document and maintain the thermometer verification with operational records.

+(14) A harvester or shellfish dealer using a thermometer according to subsection (12)(b) of this section shall keep the manufacturer certificate with operational records.

-(13) Harvesters and shellfish dealers shall initiate cooling as soon as practical from the time of harvest and within the time of harvest to cooling requirements for the growing area where the oysters were harvested to ensure that the maximum number of hours is not exceeded.
+(15) A harvester or shellfish dealer shall initiate cooling as soon as practical from the time of harvest and within the time of harvest to cooling requirements for the growing area where the oysters were harvested to ensure that the Vp growth is minimized and maximum time of harvest to cooling hours specified in subsection (10) is not exceeded.

+(16) If shellstock is beach wet stored or stored in a flow through wet storage system in a growing area with a different risk category than where it was harvested, the more stringent time of harvest to cooling requirement must be used.

-(14) If the required time of harvest to cooling requirements are not met after removal from the tide flat, the harvester or shellfish dealer shall dispose of the oysters using one of the methods below and record the disposition on the harvest record:
+(17) If the required time of harvest to cooling requirements are not met after removal from the tide flat, the harvester or shellfish dealer shall dispose of the oysters using one of the methods below and record the disposition on the harvest record: